-If you have already been in a'apothecary, you have certainly touched / felt / used a soap.
-You know this little rectangular thing that foams and smells good.
-Have you ever asked yourself, "What is a soap?"
-If you have already gone to a pharmacy, you have probably traveled the department body cleanser... where there are more 1000 choices of liquid, creamy, bar, wipe, gel cleaners.
-Have you ever asked yourself "What's the difference?"
-If you sometimes read beauty blogs and keep yourself up to date on trends, you've certainly heard about Soap without soap.
+If you have already been in a'apothecaryyou have certainly touched / felt / used a soap.
+You know that little rectangular thing that's frothy and smells good.
+Have you ever wondered, "What is a soap?"
+If you've ever been to a pharmacy, you've probably gone over the shelf body cleanser... where there is more than 1000 choice of liquid cleansers, creamy, bar, wipe, gel.
+Have you ever wondered, "What's the difference?"
+If you read beauty blogs at times and you're a little aware of trends, you've probably heard about Soap without soap.

-Indeed, it is very complex all this ... and that is why we will simplify everything for you!
-What is important to understand is that the primary purpose of a cleanser is to remove sebum residues, bacteria and dirt.
-No matter its shape, smell or price.
-It seems obvious, but in this complicated cosmetic world, it is better to remember.
-Cleaners are built for the majority on the same basis.
-What changes, these are the ingredients used to constitute this base.
+Indeed, it is very complex all that ... and that is why we will simplify everything for you!
+What is important to understand is that the primary purpose of a cleaner is to remove sebum residues, bacteria and dirt.
+It does not matter its shape, smell or price.
+It sounds obvious, but in this complicated cosmetic world, it's better to remember it.
+The cleaners are built for the majority, on the same basis.
+What changes are the ingredients used to build this base.

 The crucial component is the surfactant used.
 In addition to cleaning, it is mainly him who is responsible for the softness of the product.
 Some surfactants are softer than others and should therefore be preferred.
 The soap in bar (or bread) is super nice, it makes vintage, it foams, it generally smells good, but it is the majority of the time, too irritating.
 The problem is that its content is very alkaline.
 Its pH is generally between 8 and 10 (while the skin has a pH of about 5.5) and its use increases that of the skin and irritates its protective barrier.